 We do not have a dedicated US importer, at the moment.

-There is about 8 tons available for shipment as soon as money is received and another 8-16 tons can be made available of the same quality from a different after some weeks after the order is made.
+There is about 8 tons available for shipment as soon as money is received and another 8-16 tons can be made available of the same quality from a different region after some weeks after the order is made.

 We only have AAA specialty quality available for export.

 Raj is a Q-grader himself and tastes the every batch that comes in.
 The samples we are sending out now have been sent out to various other graders from US, Europe and Australia and have scored between 83-86.
 Raj has scored this lot 85.5 SCAA standard.

 There are several ‘roasters’ here in Nepal, but we also do our own roasts.
 Raj was the first to bring in equipment from abroad, from pulping machines to a roaster from Italy, but now there are several places where roasting is done.
 Raj, I believe, has the most experience roasting and you can check out our website at the ‘home’ section for testimonials for more reviews of our coffee and you can check out some roasted beans we offer.